 Prostate cancer is the second most common cancer among men in the U.S., especially for those over age 50.
 Most prostate cancers are not a problem because they grow slowly.
 Many men get prostate cancer if they live a long life, but they die with prostate cancer, not from it.

-The prostate is a walnut-size gland that makes and stores semen, a milky liquid that nourishes sperm.
-It’s located below the bladder in front of the rectum and surrounds the upper part of the urethra, the tube that empties urine from the bladder.
-Because of the location of the prostate gland in the body, diseases of the prostate (both cancerous and noncancerous) may affect bladder and sexual function.
-Nerves and blood vessels that control erectile function are near the prostate and can be affected by prostate cancer or treatment for prostate cancer.
+The prostate is a small gland between the bladder and the base of the penis.
+This location means that diseases of the prostate (both cancer and non-cancer) can affect bladder and sexual functions.
+Nerves and blood vessels that control erectile function (getting hard) are near the prostate.
+They can be affected by prostate cancer or treatment for prostate cancer.

-More than 90 percent of prostate cancers are found when they’re still within the prostate gland.
-Prostate cancer can spread by extending outside of the prostate capsule (a thick covering of the prostate) or up into the seminal vesicles (two small tubelike glands that sit on top of the prostate).
-Sometimes prostate cancer can spread into lymph nodes in the pelvis or into bones.
+More than 9 out of 10 cases of prostate cancers are found when cancer is only in the prostate gland.
+When prostate cancer spreads, it can go outside the prostate capsule, a thick covering of the prostate.
+It can spread up into the seminal vesicles, 2 small tubelike glands on top of the prostate.
+Sometimes, prostate cancer can spread into lymph nodes in the pelvis, or into bones.

 Treatment Options for Prostate Cancer

 For people with slow-growing prostate cancer, we offer active surveillance.
 Some prostate cancers grow so slowly they usually will not cause problems.
 Your doctors will regularly monitor the slow-growing tumor for any sign it is changing.